-Figure 6a shows the variation of precipitation in the four sensitivity experiments.
-As already shown by Fig. 2a, REF reproduces the precipitation variation simulated by the CRM.
-The standard Emanuel convection scheme (E experiment) triggers a short-lived (2 hr), moderate convection event at only 1420 LT when the large-scale forcings induce low convective inhibition.
+REF reproduces the precipitation variation simulated by the CRM.
+The standard Emanuel convection scheme (E experiment) triggers a short-lived (2 h), moderate convection event at only 1420 LT when the large-scale forcings induce low convective inhibition.
 The introduction of the ALE and ALP with prescribed values (AW and AS experiments) modifies the precipitation scenario depending on the ALP value.
-As expected, convection is triggered as soon as the convective inhibition (CIN in Fig. 6b) becomes weaker than ALE (60 J kg-1 heavy line).
+As expected, convection is triggered as soon as the convective inhibition (CIN in Fig. 6b) becomes weaker than ALE (60 J kg-1, heavy line).
 It first occurs at 1040 LT.
-Then the convective mass flux (and thus precipitation intensity) is governed by the ALP value as detailed in part I (Eq.
-33).
-In consequence, for weak ALP value (AW experiment), the precipitation stays weak throughout the simulation, and the effect on CIN is small (recall that it is CIN, the convective inhibition at the grid box scale, which is relevant in AW and AS simulations, while it is CIN_x in REF): before 1500LT the convective inhibition |CIN|decreases slowly due to the large-scale forcings; after 1500LT it increases gradually due to deep convection.
-In contrast, for strong ALP value (AS experiment), convection activity and precipitation increase quickly after their triggering, resulting in a strong increase of the CIN to values stronger than ALE so that the convection is switched off with a 20 min relaxation time (as stated in the convection scheme).
-Experiment AS exhibits 3 such burst precipitation events at 1020 LT, 1420 LT and 1800 LT.
-The second event has some similarities with the main peak simulated by the CRM although it occurs earlier, because of the strong ALP value.
+Then the convective mass flux (and thus precipitation intensity) is governed by the ALP value as detailed in Eq.
+(33) of Part I. In consequence, for weak ALP value (AW experiment), the precipitation stays weak throughout the simulation, and the effect on CIN is small (recall that it is CIN, the convective inhibition at the gridbox scale, that is relevant in the AW and AS simulations, whereas it is CIN_x in REF): before 1500 LT the convective inhibition |CIN| decreases slowly because of the large-scale forcings, and after 1500 LT it increases gradually because of deep convection.
+In contrast, for strong ALP values (AS experiment), convection activity and precipitation increase quickly after their triggering, resulting in a strong increase of the CIN to values stronger than ALE so that the convection is switched off with a 20-min relaxation time (as stated in the convection scheme).
+Experiment AS exhibits three such burst precipitation events at 1020, 1420, and 1800 LT.
+The second event has some similarities with the main peak simulated by the CRM although it occurs earlier because of the strong ALP value.
 Nevertheless, the other two peaks are not realistic.
 Only the REF simulation is able to reproduce the evolution pattern of precipitation thanks to the realistic evolution of ALP provided by the wake.

-Figures 6c,d analyze the impact of the different versions of the convection scheme by showing the profiles of apparent heat source and moisture sink after 8h of simulation of this convective event.
-REF simulation gives quite a good reproduction of the Q_1 and Q_2 profiles simulated by the CRM both for intensity of structure.
-Nevertheless, three deficiencies should be noted: a weak cooling (-0.1 K h-1) below 750 hPa relative to the CRM, a lack of drying in the 850-600 hPa layer and a lack of penetration of the heating above 300 hPa.
+Figures 6c and 6d analyze the impact of the different versions of the convection scheme by showing the profiles of apparent heat source and moisture sink after 8 h of simulation of this convective event.
+The REF simulation gives quite a good reproduction of the Q_1 and Q_2 profiles simulated by the CRM both for intensity and structure.
+Nevertheless, three deficiencies should be noted: a weak cooling (-0.1 K h^{-1}) below 750 hPa relative to the CRM, a lack of drying in the 850-600-hPa layer, and a lack of penetration of the heating above 300 hPa.
 The last feature is not related to the introduction of wakes (REF).
-The other sensitivity experiments worked much less well, with too much cooling below 700 hPa and a reinforcement of the moistening bias in the 850-750 hPa layer.
-Convective heating is too weak in experiments E and AW, while AS almost reaches the REF magnitude.
+The other sensitivity experiments worked much less well, with too much cooling below 700 hPa and a reinforcement of the moistening bias in the 850-750-hPa layer.
+Convective heating is too weak in experiments E and AW, whereas AS almost reaches the REF magnitude.